 So we drive off in the direction of Istra – the first peninsula of Croatia.

 We come to an intersection and get lost.
 I stop and ask a man selling oil on the side of the road where it is.
-I notice the KN prices and realise I have no Kuna.
-Oh this really is ‘winging it!’.
+I notice the KN prices and realize I have no Kuna.
+Oh, this really is ‘winging it!’.

 We first go to the watermark and get details for tomorrow.

 We then head to town and find an ATM.
 Things are feeling better.

 All the Tourism agencies are shut as it is now after 5:00 p.m. on a Friday night and the vars are filling with workers.
 The bar attendant tells me where there is a hotel.
 We don’t find it, but instead, we find a campground.

 At the Italian house-sit we were given a tent and camping gear to use.
 We talk about it and decide to give it a try.
 I agree as long as Explorason helps, and he is so excited, he is happy to do this (other times it would be like pulling teeth !!!)

 We find the spot designated to us.
 It is a nightmare erecting the tent as all these people stop and stare.
 They sit with arms folded.
 A lady comes to help.
 Then her boyfriend.
 Finally, the tent is up !!!

 Then three groups of Germans start getting angry at us.
 “You are in the wrong place”.
 These are the same people that all sat and started as we erected the tent in the prime coastal viewing area and walking area to the beach.
 Some are so angry.
 I nearly cry.
 I am trying to inflate air-beds with my mouth.
 It is near dark.